 • Split your ball of dough in half and shape each into a disc.
 Wrap in plastic wrap and chill for at least 30 minutes (or up to 24 hours).

 • Roll out the pie crust.
 On a well-floured work surface or pastry cloth, roll out one disc of the pie dough, keeping the other one chilled.
 Place the rolled out pie crust into a 9 inch pie pan, letting the edges hang over the sides.
-Place the whole pie pan into the fridge or freezer for about 15 minutes.
-(You have to chill at this step, otherwise you risk tearing your crust when you add the cream cheese).
+If the pie dough has warmed, place the whole pie pan into the fridge or freezer for about 15 minutes.
+Cold pie dough is essential.

 • Roll out the second pie crust.
 Make it into a lattice crust if you like, here is my Lattice Pie Crust tutorial.
 Or you can place the pie crust on top as one whole piece.
 (If you do this, be sure to use a sharp knife to make a few cuts into the top pie crust.
 This vents the pie and allows steam to escape.)

-• Right before putting it in the oven, brush the crust of your pie all over with about a tablespoon of milk.
-Sometimes I like to use 1 tablespoon milk beat together with 1 tablespoon beaten egg that I have leftover from making the crust.*** You can just use milk if you don't have beaten egg lying around.
+• Brush the top of the pie.
+Right before putting your pie in the oven, brush the crust of your pie all over with about a tablespoon of milk.
+Sometimes I like to use 1 tablespoon milk beat together with 1 tablespoon beaten egg that I have leftover from making the crust.
 Milk will help your pie crust brown but will stay matte; egg will add gloss and shine to your pie crust.

-• Sprinkle the whole pie with 1 tablespoon raw sugar, or regular sugar is fine too.
+• Sprinkle the whole pie with 1 tablespoon raw sugar, or regular sugar is also great.
+My mom always sprinkles her pie with cinnamon-sugar, I love that too!

-• Place the chilled pie onto the baking sheet**** in the oven and let bake for 15 minutes.
+• Bake.
+Place the chilled pie onto the baking sheet*** in the oven and let bake at 425 degrees for 15 minutes.
 The crust on the edge should be turning light brown.

 • Meanwhile, get a square of tin foil that is the same size as your pie.
 Fold it in half, then in half again.
 Cut out the center.
 Open it up again.
 You should have a square of foil with a circle cut out of the center.
 See pie crust post for photos.